Jersey City, New Jersey: September 11, 2001

 Panel S-29 on the South Pool of the National 9/11 Memorial honors the JCFD.

 Jersey City was directly affected by the September 11, 2001 attacks at the World Trade Center where 38 city residents lost their lives.
 One of the 38 victims was Joseph Lovero, a Jersey City Fire Department dispatcher, who was killed by a piece of falling debris while responding.
 The Jersey City Fire Department was the only New Jersey fire department to receive an official call for assistance from the FDNY.
 Following the attacks, the Jersey City waterfront became the largest triage center in the area for survivors escaping Lower Manhattan by ferry during the "9/11 Boatlift".
 In the days and weeks after, Jersey City became a staging area for rescue and aid workers headed to "Ground Zero" for rescue and recovery efforts.
 The collapse of the Twin Towers destroyed the World Trade Center PATH station and the firefighting efforts flooded the Downtown Hudson River tunnels and the Exchange Place PATH station severing the rail connection between Jersey City and Lower Manhattan until 2003.
 Over the years several memorials have been erected along the waterfront including the Jersey City 9/11 Memorial and the official New Jersey state memorial Empty Sky.

 On November 19, 2015, while campaigning for president in Birmingham, Alabama, Donald Trump falsely claimed a conspiracy theory that he witnessed "thousands of people" celebrating the attacks in Jersey City on television.
 Trump continued to repeat the conspiracy theory to multiple news outlets for weeks, later adding that the people were Muslims, despite no confirmed reports, evidence or footage from that time being found to confirm his repeated falsehood.
 In response, the Jersey City council proposed a measure to persuade the condo association at Trump Plaza Jersey City to remove Trump's name off of the building marquee.
 Both Trump Plaza and Trump Bay Street were later renamed in 2020.

-Following the 1993 World Trade Center bombing, it was discovered that one of the bombing planners, Abdul Rahman Yasin, lived in an apartment in the Greenville neighborhood of Jersey City, which is also where the bomb was built with the other co-conspirators including Ramzi Yousef.
-The Ryder rental van used in the attack was rented from a Jersey City facility and the chemicals used for the bomb were stored in a local self-storage unit.